Skip to content

 While amplifier-core provides the kernel (session lifecycle, module loading, coordination), amplifier-foundation provides the application-layer tooling to make working with Amplifier easier:

-• Bundle System: Load, compose, and validate configuration bundles
+• Bundle System: Load, compose, validate, and resolve bundles from local and remote sources

-• Utilities: YAML I/O, dict merging, path handling, caching
+• Utilities: YAML/frontmatter I/O, dict merging, path handling, caching

-• Reference Content: Pre-configured providers, agents, behaviors, and context files
+• Reference Content: Reusable providers, agents, behaviors, and context files

 Why Use amplifier-foundation?